Show 1: A Dollar and a Dream[er] Deferred (feat. J. Cole)

 At 9:10am, the announcement was made.
 My strategy paid off- I was just 1 subway stop away from Union Square, home of Irving Plaza.

-2 hours wetter and $1 poorer, I got access to the concert that settled my internal debate on who was the best rapper of this era.
+2 hours wetter and $1 poorer, I got access to the concert that further stirred my internal debate on who was the best rapper of this era.

-Pound for pound, it’s J. Cole.
+Pound for pound, it might be J. Cole.
 The measure of an artist, or any person for that matter, transcends their own words, deeds, or even their own art.

-It’s in the fans more dedicated than me rapping every word of every song, absent of the mosh pits I experienced with Kendrick Lamar crowds or the pop crowd sensibilities that come with a Drake show.
+The measure of one’s impact is in the fans more dedicated than me rapping every word of every song, absent of the mosh pits I experienced with Kendrick Lamar crowds or the pop crowd sensibilities that came with Drake shows.

 It’s J. Cole closing the show by telling us to show love to the stranger next to us at Madison Square Garden.
 It’s the fan next to me asking me if smoking some weed would bother me- as if he had to get my permission.